nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_prop.rst

 Extended models
 ****************

-The Generic Admin Property Server and Generic Manufacturer Property Server both extend the Generic User Property Server.
-As a consequence, a single element can only hold one Generic Manufacturer or Generic Admin Property Server.
+The Generic Admin Property Server and Generic Manufacturer Property Server should both extend the Generic User Property Server.
+This is not handled automatically by the model implementation.
+For this reason, a Generic User Property Server must be instantiated in the same element in the device composition data as the Generic Admin or Generic Manufacturer Property server.
+This ensures compliance with the Bluetooth Mesh Model specification.

 Persistent storage
 *******************